nipponofficial/kalyakorn.github.io/_projects/2024_wego-travel-planner.md

 **WEGO (Worldwide Exploration Guide Online)** is an AI-powered vacation planner that helps users effortlessly create detailed travel itineraries.
 It combines destination information, weather forecasts, and flight details to provide informed travel plans.
 With LLM-powered customer support, users can easily make changes and inquire about their trip using natural language.

-I am responsible for the frontend design, using React, TypeScript, and the Ant Design Framework.
-Please refer to our <a href="assets/projects/2024_wego-travel-planner/soa_progress_final_report.pdf">report</a> for implementation details.
+I am responsible for the frontend design, using <b>React, TypeScript, and the Ant Design Framework</b>.
+Please refer to our <a href="/assets/projects/2024_wego-travel-planner/wego_report.pdf">report</a> for implementation details.

 **Short Demo Video** <br/>